-Ryan White and Latinos
+Ryan White HIV/AIDS Program and Hispanic/Latino Individuals

 TA and Training Resources

 Access TA and training resources for Latino populations on TargetHIV's Hispanic/Latino topic page as well as the full collection of materials in Spanish.
 The most recent addition is the Center for Innovation and Engagement (CIE), a HRSA-funded Special Project of National Significance (SPNS).
 CIE launched a Spanish-language collection of resources to support Ryan White HIV/AIDS Program-funded providers working to end the HIV epidemic in Latino/a communities.

 - Culturally Appropriate Interventions of Outreach, Access and Retention among Latino/a Populations Initiative: Intervention Monographs describe interventions for the engagement and retention of Latinos in HIV care, developed under the SPNS Latino Access Initiative.